Psychotria grandiflora

-Psychotria grandiflora, the largeflower wild coffee, large-flowered balsamo or kopiko, is a species of plant in the family Rubiaceae endemic to the island of Kauai in the Hawaiian Islands.
+Psychotria grandiflora is a species of flowering plant in the family Rubiaceae.
+It is sometimes referred to by the common name largeflower wild coffee, large-flowered balsamo or kopiko, endemic to the island of Kauai in the Hawaiian Islands.
 It grows in rainforest habitat.
 There are ten small populations remaining, with a total of no more than 30 individuals.
 This plant was federally listed as an endangered species of the United States in 2010.